Leave a gift in your will

 Save all your favourite Woodland Trust content in one place.Find out more about Scrapbook

-After you have taken care of your family and friends please consider remembering the Woodland Trust in your will.
-It's an incredible way to help secure the future of our precious trees and woods, ensuring people and wildlife can enjoy them for generations to come.
+After you have taken care of your family and friends please consider remembering the Woodland Trust in your will and create a lasting legacy by helping to secure the future of our precious trees and woods.

 If you do choose to remember the Woodland Trust in this valuable way – thank you.
-We completely understand that leaving a gift in your will is a very personal decision, but we would be grateful if you could complete our simple form.
+We completely understand that leaving a gift in your will is a very personal decision, but we would really appreciate it if you could complete our simple form.

-The form is not binding in any way and is fully confidential.
+The form is not binding in any way and is totally confidential.
 Completing it will:

-- Help ensure any future communications are more relevant to you.
+- Help ensure future communications are more relevant to you

-- Allow us to show our appreciation by sending you a small gift.
+- Allow us to show our appreciation with a small gift

 How your gift can help

-More than a quarter of all our funding comes from special people who leave gifts in their wills, helping us protect irreplaceable ancient woodland, plant hundreds of thousands of new trees and inspire others to nurture woodland and wildlife.
+More than a quarter of all our funding comes from extraordinary people - just like you - who remember the Woodland Trust in their wills, helping us protect irreplaceable ancient woodland, plant hundreds of thousands of new trees and inspire others to nurture woodland and wildlife.

-Over the last three years, more than 80p in every pound from gifts in wills has been spent directly on the conservation of woods and trees.
+Over the last three years, more than 80p in every pound from legacy gifts has been spent directly on the conservation of woods and trees.
 Below are just two examples of woods which have directly benefited from gifts kindly left in wills.

 Penn Wood, Buckinghamshire